-2) I selected a drawer liner from Michaels that looked vintage to reflect the age of the dresser, as well as the style of the teacups and some of the jewelry.
+I selected a shabby chic drawer liner from Michaels that looked vintage to reflect the age of the dresser, as well as the style of the teacups and some of the jewelry.
 (I also thought this was the perfect place to add pretty without freaking out my husband!)

 I plan on adding a couple more teacups and/or saucers as needed.
 In the Martha Stewart example, they suggest lining the drawer with felt or velvet.
 I didn’t find that the teacups shifted around when I opened and closed the drawer, so I used the liner instead.

-How do you store your jewelry?
+How do you organize your jewelry?
 I’d love to hear about it!